corda/corda-docs-portal/content/en/platform/corda/4.11/community/api-flows.md

 {{< /note >}}

 {{< warning >}}
-You shouldn't use in-memory data structures to handle deduplication as their state will not survive node restarts.
+Do not use in-memory data structures to handle deduplication as their state will not survive node restarts.

 {{< /warning >}}
 <a name="api-flows-guava-future-conversion"></a>